VedantDesai11/SudokuSolver/README.md

 # SudokuSolver
 Upload a sudoku puzzle image to the program and it outputs solved image.
 Works on screenshots taken from websudoku.com.

-###Steps
-  -Detect the puzzle from the image and crop it out.
-  -CNN used for number prediction trained on MNIST Dataset.

 Steps
 * Detect the puzzle from the image and crop it out.